Day 402: My Blog is 16 Today

 View Post

 A year ago today I slipped on some ice at mum’s house, breaking my collar bone, getting a massive black eye, and severe nerve damage to half my face.
 It was right after receiving an Alumni Award from the President of Conestoga College.
+What a DAY.
 It was horrible.
-I was in severe pain most of the winter and DYK having nerves repair themselves feels like you have a hair on your face that’s not really there?
-Something so simple as taking a selfie was hard for months because I couldn’t move my arm above 90 degrees and I felt like half my face looked different.
+I was in severe pain most of the winter and did you know that having nerves repair themselves feels like you have a hair on your face that’s not there?
+Something so simple as taking a selfie was hard for months because I couldn’t move my arm above 90 degrees.
+I felt like half my face looked different.
 Does it?
-I declined going to a lot of things bc I didn’t feel good about myself.
-This past year has been all about rebuilding, reprogramming myself, changing old habits, loving me more.
-I’ve been working on strength and can finally chaturanga again. ??
+I declined attending a lot of events because I didn’t feel good about myself.
+This is a couple of days after the accident and before it got worse.
+This night I was up for an Ontario Premier’s Award so I had to attend the ceremony.
+My eye was watering the whole time and I was so self-conscious about the makeup running.
+This past year has been all about rebuilding, reprogramming myself, changing old habits, and loving myself more.
+I’ve been working on strength and can finally Chaturanga Dandasana again.
 I’ve been thinking about what happened a lot the last few days and I want to remind you that what you see on the internet is only a fraction of someone’s life.
 I’ve always been honest and real on my blog but this was something I wasn’t ready to face head-on, I didn’t know how to deal with it so barely mentioned it at all.
 I felt bad about not being strong, my arm was so weak and my confidence was broken.
 A year later, I’m feeling better and have another X-ray tomorrow that is hopefully my last.
-I want to remind you to check in on your strongest, happiest friends, they might be struggling behind the smiling selfies you scroll through.
-Reach out to them!
-Check on each other!
-We all need love and to know our friend’s care! ?
-Sending my love to you through the internet. ?
-Buy Zoloft Synthroid…
+I want to remind…

 View Post